Australis (musical project)

-Australis is the name for the Utah based electronic new age musical project by multifaceted Peruvian-born composer/producer Oscar Aguayo, although this name is often used to refer to him directly.He named his project "Australis" (which in Latin literally means "from the South") because that word symbolizes his origins and the places where he received his primary musical influences.
+Australis is the name for the Utah based electronic new age musical project by multifaceted Peruvian-born composer/producer Oscar Aguayo, although this name is often used to refer to him directly.He named his project "Australis" (Latin literally meaning "from the South") because that word symbolizes his origins and the places where he received his primary musical influences.

 History

 Australis was officially created as a musical project in the U.S. in August 2004.
 In January 2005, he won the "2004 Morpheus Music's Best Independent Artist" award with material released only to selected online radio stations.

 His debut album "Lifegiving" was independently released in May 2005.